Case Study

-Learn how partnering with Cloudmed helped one DSH hospital capture referral prescriptions from Walgreens pharmacies, qualifying an additional 4,000 claims for 340B pricing.
+Learn how partnering with R1 helped one DSH hospital capture referral prescriptions from Walgreens pharmacies, qualifying an additional 4,000 claims for 340B pricing.

 Background